All About Project: Groovy

 Welcome to the grooviest site on the internets!
 You’ve been led here, surely by a search engine or a friend or a link of some sort, but I like to think a sliver of destiny intervened.

 My name is Ryan Phillips, and I’m the founder of Project: Groovy (or P:G as I like to call it).
 It was built from the ground up in 2013 sprouting from a small idea that hit me driving around Texas one day.
 The site was started as a place to simply blog about people throughout my life who have taught me certain lessons about psychology, sociology, happiness, and being an overall awesome person.
 I wanted to show those people gratitude for all they’ve done for me over the years, whether or not they ever realized it.
-There is a book in the works that encompasses all the thoughts I word-vomited on virtual paper over the course of a couple of years, expected to release late 2015.
+There is a book (paperback or kindle) that encompasses all the thoughts I word-vomited on virtual paper over the course of a couple of years, released in late 2015.

 You see, I noticed a lot of discrepancy in the people around me, every day.
 They usually seemed quasi-happy overall, but I started to notice just how much people complain about, well…everything!
 That statement isn’t intended to throw stones, I’m sure I can be counted on to fill my complaint quota every month.
 Still, when I took time to do certain exercises that involved focusing on gratitude and the things in my life that I’m truly grateful for, bitching and moaning were never anywhere to be found – and I liked that.
 I started to realize what so many others have already known for centuries, but so many others still don’t: Gratitude is an extremely important key to happiness.